Anne Parillaud

 Anne Parillaud (/fr/; born 6 May 1960) is a French actress who has been active since 1977, who is best known internationally for playing the title character in Luc Besson's film La Femme Nikita.

 Biography

 Parillaud was born in Paris.
 While in school, she studied ballet but began her film career at 16 in Michel Lang's L'hôtel de la plage (1978).

 She starred in Luc Besson's La Femme Nikita (1990).

 After La Femme Nikita, Parillaud left France to star in three films abroad: Map of the Human Heart, Innocent Blood, and Frankie Starlight.

 In 2010, she starred in the French psychological thriller In Their Sleep which was directed by Caroline du Potet and Eric du Potet.

 Personal life

-Parillaud's first husband was Luc Besson, with whom she has a daughter, Juliette Besson, born in 1987.
+Parillaud's first husband was Luc Besson, with whom she has a daughter.
 She became an actress.

 In 2005, Parillaud married Jean Michel Jarre.
 They divorced in 2010.